 The town centre is a hive of tourist activity with restaurants and shops buzzing throughout the day.

 We tried out a few of the local specialities: cataplana, a tomatoey seafood stew, Piri Piri chicken and fish with rice, but the dish we came back to time and again was the fried shrimp at Adega da Marinha.
 This casual cafeteria-meets-sports-bar set up is nothing fancy, but their seafood specialities are great value for money.

 Sitting beside the marina with a glass of refreshing vino verde in hand, devouring fresh prawns in a rich garlic, lemon and ginger sauce, we felt there were few better ways to kick off a trip to the Portuguese coast.

 If you are looking for a base for your trip, Lagos is one of the best places to stay in the Algarve.
 There are good bus and train connections to nearby towns and beaches, or if you have a car, most highlights in the region are within an easy 90-minute drive.
 The beaches alongside the town are also some of the most beautiful in the region.

-Lagos also boasts an excellent selection of accommodations to choose from.
-We stayed at a wonderful Airbnb (psst!
-New to Airbnb? sign up here and receive $30 off when you make your first booking) but there is also a good range of guesthouses and hotels to suit any budget.
+Lagos also boasts an excellent selection of accommodation to choose from with locally run guesthouses and hotels to suit any budget.
 Search for rates and availability here.

 Marinha has a reputation as being the best beach in the Algarve and, unsurprisingly, it was the busiest one we visited.